hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     },
     ```

-1. Open the .vscode\launch.json file in the Teams project, which configures the **RUN AND DEBUG** UI in Visual Studio Code and add the following object to the top of the "configurations" array.
+1. Open the .vscode\launch.json file in the project, which configures the **RUN AND DEBUG** UI in Visual Studio Code and add the following object to the top of the "configurations" array.

     ```
     {